blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint64_t`

 #### size_of_bytes

 ```c
 int size_of_bytes(int str_len);
 ```

-the number of bytes used for a conerting a hex into bytes.
+The number of bytes used for converting a hex into bytes.

 arguments:
 ```eval_rst